Kepmon/task-manager/README.md

     - all your stored data will be removed from localStorage when you delete your account

 **_What about multiple users using the very same computer/browser for using the app?_**
-* if you don't log out qhen quitting the app, the next person will see your dashboard when opening the app (I believe that's obvious)
+* if you don't log out when quitting the app, the next person will see your dashboard when opening the app (I believe that's obvious)
 * however, I believe you would actually log out when using, for example, a public computer
 * the current board of each user is stored separately in localStorage (I assigned the user ID to its name), so if you do log out, the next user will see their current board, not yours

 **_What if I delete my localStorage data or just clear the browser cache?_**
-* if you only delete your current board value, it'll default it to the very first one (being actually the last added, since I decided to sort them from the oldest to newest one)
+* if you only delete your current board value, it'll default it to the first one (being actually the last added, since I decided to sort them from the newest to oldest ones)
 * if you only delete your user value, you'll be automatically logged out, **after closing the browser tab** (you'll still be able to use the app as long as you don't close the browser tab), so you'll have to log in again when coming back
 * if you delete all your localStorage data or clear your browser data, both abovementioned will apply